The Thalidomide tragedy in Germany

 - Furthermore, it was no longer necessary to continue the criminal proceedings for overriding reasons (designated as in “the public interest” in the Code of Criminal Proceedings).
 The Court referred to the fact that Grünenthal and the attorneys for the affected families had already reached a settlement in April 1970 in which Grünenthal was obligated to pay 100 million German marks.
 In its concluding remarks, the Court stated:

 “The claims of the deformed children for compensation are satisfied on the grounds of the legally-binding obligation of Chemie-Grünenthal to pay '110 million German marks, including interest,' far more quickly and probably more extensively than would have been possible through civil proceedings. (...)
 Thus, the by far overwhelming majority of victims participating in these proceedings as joint plaintiffs did not object to termination.”

 Was there political interference in the Thalidomide trial?

 There have been isolated allegations that German politicians interfered in the Thalidomide trial in favour of Grünenthal, leading to a premature termination of the proceedings.
 This allegation is false.
 It was a conspiracy theory created by British activists to develop claims for compensation against the German federal government.
-A research report by the historian Dr. Lenhard-Schramm, which was ordered by the State of North Rhine-Westphalia, confirmed that the allegations about political influence were based on falsely-dated documents and intentional misrepresentations.
+A research report by the historian Dr. Lenhard-Schramm, which was ordered by the State of North Rhine-Westphalia, confirmed in 2016 that the allegations about political influence were based on falsely-dated documents and intentional misrepresentations.

 The settlement and the creation of the “Contergan Foundation”